The President Is Missing (novel): Reception

 In his review of the novel for The New Yorker, Anthony Lane argues that The President Is Missing "maximizes its potency and fulfills its mission" while commenting negatively on the book's prose, the absurdity of its plot, and the use of product placement.
 James O'Sullivan published an analysis in The Guardian which uses stylometry to show that the novel was primarily written by Patterson.

 In a negative review, Will Gompertz of the BBC gave the novel 1 out of 5 stars, calling it "predictable, dull and uninteresting".

 The book topped The New York Times Best Seller list by the June 24 edition.
 Alfred A. Knopf announced that the book sold 250,000 copies in all formats during its first week.
 Nielsen Bookscan, which represents around 85 percent of print book sales, reported that at least 152,000 of the copies sold in its first week were hardcover.
-The book's first week sales were the highest in the adult fiction genre since the 2015 release of Go Set a Watchman and the highest in fiction since the November 2017 release of Diary of a Wimpy Kid: The Getaway.
+The book's first week sales were the highest in the adult fiction genre since the 2015 release of Harper Lee's Go Set a Watchman and the highest in fiction since the November 2017 release of Diary of a Wimpy Kid: The Getaway.
 The book again topped the Best Seller list for the July 1 edition, the July 8 edition, and then again for the July 15 edition.

 By July 6, 2018, Publishers Weekly stated that the book sold nearly 384,000 copies by the end of June and was the top selling new novel for the entire first half of 2018.
 The book would also top the Best Seller list for the July 22 edition.
 It then topped the Best Seller list for the July 29 edition.
 On August 8, Knopf announced that the book sold one million copies in North America alone.